What is Tezos?

 There is five core elements of Baken Rolls success:

-- High returns, you transparently recieve the rewards and the same rate as if you were baking on your on minus our liberal fee.
+- High returns, you transparently recieve the rewards and the same rate as if you were baking on your on minus our 10% fee.

 - Transparent accounting, as a Bake'n'Rolls member you have direct contact with the hosts of the service in our Closed Telegram Community as well as a Google Spredsheet access to monitor your income.

-- Frequent payouts, your rewards are paid every 5th cycle of the Tezos network.
+- Frequent payouts, your rewards are paid on every cycle of the Tezos network.

-- Ultimate security level, Bake'n'Rolls "baking" node operation is maintained in our founders office dedicated server room with corporate-grade security and internet connectivity in place.
+- Ultimate security level, Bake'n'Rolls "baking" node operation is maintained in our founders office dedicated datacenter with corporate-grade security and internet connectivity in place.
 All Tezos suggested security requirements as well as IT security requirements are duly met in our facility.

-- 100% uptime baking node, Bake'n'Rolls "baking" node is operating on a double-cluster server setup with separate undisturbed power supply on every machine.
+- Bake'n'Rolls "baking" node is operating on a HPE ProLiant DL360 Gen10 Server setup with separate undisturbed power supply.
 The internet acces is provided by two separate corporate-grade Fortinet routers connected to different internet providers and with separate undisturbed power supply in place.
 This combination brings the failure rate to the lowest possible.

 How can I delegate my XTZs to Bake'n'Rolls?